 Lastly, if you don’t have a writer onboard and focus solely on coding and programming aspects of your mobile app, this is the platform for you.
 You can engage with a multitude of writers available to create suitable error-free content for your app in very short timeframes.

 Due to the nature of mobile apps, your users will likely engage with the content individually.
 This presents the perfect opportunity for you to tailor-make the content by addressing the reader personally.
+One way that you can do this is through app localization, where you suit every element of the app – from language to imagery – to the end-user.
 That way, every piece of writing present in your app will feel closer and more believable to the user without coming off as distant or robotic.